ecresswell/tauntonfestival/_news/2015-03-26-somerset-song-prize-tickets-now-available.md

 <section>

                     <p>Tickets are now available for the Grand Final.
-For more information about the event and how to buy tickets, <a href="http://www.tauntonfestival.org.uk/events/music-festival/somerset-song-prize/" title="Somerset Song Prize">please click here</a>.</p>
+For more information about the event and how to buy tickets, <a href="{{ "/events/music-festival/somerset-song-prize/" | prepend: site.github.url }}" title="Somerset Song Prize">please click here</a>.</p>

 </section>